-Wellington City Council has secured significant funding from corporates and through sister-city relationships with Xiamen and Beijing in China and from other Chinese cities associated with Wellington.
+Wellington City Council has secured significant support from sister-city relationships with Xiamen and Beijing in China and from other Chinese cities associated with Wellington.

 The proposal has the endorsement of Chinese President Xi Jinping and New Zealand then Prime Minister John Key, who witnessed the signing of the agreement between the Mayors of Xiamen and Wellington, to build the garden.

 The Wellington Chinese Garden Society is tasked with raising $1,000,000 as the community’s share of the $6,500,000 project. .
 They invite all Chinese families, businesses, societies and organisations, as well as the general public, to donate generously in order to bring the Garden of Beneficence into reality.

 The planned location of the Garden of Beneficence is on the Wellington waterfront in Frank Kitts Park (for more details, see pages 10 – 18 in the Chinese Garden of Beneficence brochure.

 On Wednesday 12 April 2017, the Wellington Chinese Garden Society will hold an official fund-raising launch at the Wharewaka Function Centre, 2 Taranaki Street, next to The Boatshed, on the waterfront, in Wellington.